syncosaurus/load-testing/README.md

 The SDO must have an `increment` mutator defined, as this is used by the Virtual Users (VUs) during load testing.

+If you do not have an SDO up and running, you can utilize the [Syncosaurus CLI](https://github.com/syncosaurus/syncosaurus-cli) `init` command to quickly generate a load test compatible project.

-It is assumed you are familiar with Artillery, and the syntax contained in an Artillery `.yml` test file.
+It is assumed you are familiar with Artillery load testing, and the syntax contained in an Artillery `.yml` test file.

 ## Quick Start
 This package includes a simple ready made test.
 If you have an SDO running locally on port `8787`, all you need to do to run your first test is `npm run test`.